-Obviously, you will not get to this part as your screen freezes and since this ransomware does not manage to encrypt your files, it would be totally unnecessary to pay anyway.
 If you want to make sure that your files are safe from a future attack, you should start saving them regularly to cloud storage or onto a removable drive.
 If a finished version of this or any other ransomware hits your computer, you need to be prepared to lose all your important files otherwise.
 Finally, let us see what you need to do to be able to delete Whycry Ransomware from your system.

 How to remove Whycry Ransomware from Windows